thebigby10/OOP_LAB13/AirlineReservationSystem/README.md

 - move scheduling and distance logic from Flight class.
 (FlightScheduler class)
 - update FlightReservation class to use BookingManager
 - create a FlightRepository to store flight related data
+- updated FlightManager to handle addFlight and booking/cancelling flight logic.

 #### RolesAndPermissions class related refactoing
 - seperate RolesAndPermissions classes into RoleManager and PermissionManager
 - refactor RolesAndPermissions to use RoleManager and PermissionManager

 #### Remaining refactor to ensure the behavour is unchagned
-- updated FlightManager to handle addFlight and booking/cancelling flight logic.
--
+- add the print statements for same user interface